Andrée Bernard

-In 1991 she played Gordon Brittas' secretary Angie throughout the first series of The Brittas Empire and appeared as Nervous Nerys, barmaid in the Nag's Head, in Only Fools and Horses.
-In 1995 she appeared as Terri Gordon in The Black Orchid an episode of "Taggart ".
-She appeared in episodes of Lovejoy, Silent Witness and Agatha Christie's Poirot and has made various, multiple appearances in The Bill.
-She appeared as "Dolly" in the Doctor Who episode "The Shakespeare Code".
-Most recently appeared in Steven Berkoff's play 6 Actors in Search of a Director, together with Neil Stuke ("Silk").
-Bernard also provided the voice of Nancy Hamilton in the video game, Clock Tower 3.
+In 1991 she played Gordon Brittas' secretary Angie throughout the first series of The Brittas Empire and appeared as Nervous Nerys, a barmaid in the Nag's Head, in Only Fools and Horses.
+In 1995 she appeared as Terri Gordon in "The Black Orchid", an episode of Taggart.
+She appeared in episodes of Lovejoy, Silent Witness and Agatha Christie's Poirot, and has made various, multiple appearances in The Bill.
+She appeared as Dolly in the Doctor Who episode "The Shakespeare Code".
+Most recently, she appeared in Steven Berkoff's play 6 Actors in Search of a Director, with Neil Stuke.
+Bernard also provided the voice of Nancy Hamilton in the video game Clock Tower 3.